 The graduates of our fellowship program have a very strong record of academic productivity.
-Between 2006 and 2016, twenty-nine fellows graduated from the fellowship program.
-Twenty-seven of the 29 graduates hold academic positions at the institutions listed below.
+Between 2008 and 2018, 30 fellows graduated from the fellowship program.
+Twenty-seven of the 30 graduates hold academic positions at the institutions listed below.
 Since graduation, these individuals have published at least 90 peer-reviewed articles.

 - Cincinnati Children’s Hospital (9)